 Id., p.
 238-239.

-Bréviaire de la haine: Le IIIe Reich et les Juifs, Paris, Calmann-Levy, 1951, Livre de Poche, 1974, p.
-171; English language edition: Harvest of Hate: the Nazi Program for the Destruction of the Jews of Europe, Syracuse University Press, New York, 1954, p.
+Bréviaire de la haine: Le IIIe Reich et les Juifs, Calmann-Levy, Paris 1951, Livre de Poche, 1974, p.
+171; English language edition: Harvest of Hate: the Nazi Program for the Destruction of the Jews of Europe, Syracuse University Press, Syracuse (New York) 1954, p.
 108.

 Legions of Death, p.
 235.